Traces in monoidal derivators, and homotopy colimits: Introduction

 (implying that fiberwise dualizable objects will be ``dualizable with respect to the external hom'') and which also contains enough information to compute $[A,A]$ (among other desired formal properties).
 As soon as this bifunctor is available we can mimic the usual definition of the ``internal'' trace in a closed symmetric monoidal category to define an ``external'' trace for any endomorphism of a fiberwise dualizable object, replacing the internal by the external hom everywhere.
 It will turn out that this new trace encodes all local traces, and in good cases allows us to relate these to the trace of the homotopy colimit, thus yielding the sought after formula.

-A ``general additivity theorem'' for traces, supposedly similar to the main result in this article, was announced by Kate Ponto and Michael Shulman in~\cite{GrothPontoShulman-additivity}.
+A ``general additivity theorem'' for traces, supposedly similar to the main result in this article, has been obtained by Kate Ponto and Michael Shulman.
 However, their proof should be quite different from the one presented here, relying on the technology of bicategorical traces (personal communication, December 2012).